Description

 MaxDuration:

-• Looking at the maximum days under water of 1205 days in the last 5 years of iShares MSCI Brazil ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of iShares MSCI Brazil ETF is 1253 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 • Looking at maximum time in days below previous high water mark in of 417 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).